japila-books/kafka-internals/docs/KafkaApis.md

 ---

-`handleLeaderAndIsrRequest` assumes that the given `RequestChannel.Request` is an `LeaderAndIsrRequest`.
+`handleLeaderAndIsrRequest` expects the given `RequestChannel.Request` to be an [LeaderAndIsrRequest](controller/LeaderAndIsrRequest.md).

 `handleLeaderAndIsrRequest` requests the [AuthHelper](#authHelper) to [authorize](authorization/AuthHelper.md#authorizeClusterOperation) `CLUSTER_ACTION` operation.

 In the end, `handleLeaderAndIsrRequest` requests the [ReplicaManager](#replicaManager) to [become the leader or a follower (of partitions)](ReplicaManager.md#becomeLeaderOrFollower) (with a `correlationId` and [onLeadershipChange](RequestHandlerHelper.md#onLeadershipChange) handler).

+---

 `handleLeaderAndIsrRequest` is used when: